camunda/camunda-docs-manual/content/webapps/cockpit/dmn/live-editing.md

 {{< note title="Heads-up!" class="warning" >}}
 Ensure to sync live-edited DMN files with other deployment sources (e.g. process applications).

-In case DMN tables in Cockpit and a process application go out of sync, they might overwrite each other leading to unwanted outcome.
+If DMN tables in Cockpit and a process application go out of sync, they might overwrite each other, leading to an unwanted outcome.
 {{< /note >}}